intergo/sms.to-laravel-lumen/README.md

 php artisan vendor:publish --provider="Intergo\SmsTo\ServiceProvider"
 ```

 You will get a config file named `smsto.php` in your config directory.
-Customize the defaults to your smsto configurations.
+Customise the defaults to your smsto configurations.

 ```php